Link2004tw/quantum-energy-contracts/docs/Contract functions.md

 ### Purpose and Use Cases

 Retrieves the `solarFarm` address (contract owner) from the `EnergyContract` by calling `solarFarm`.
-Used to verify the owner address for admin operations, such as checking eligibility to add energy.
+Used to verify the owner address for admin operations, such as checking eligibility to add uranium.

 ### Parameters